 How is the Thrift Class Getting By?

-We have been studying, monitoring, and modeling this phenomenon for several years, and we’ve learned that it’s important to unlearn this bias.
-And it’s highly useful to get familiar with how the fast-growing thrift class lives and thinks.
+We have been studying, monitoring, and modeling this phenomenon for several years.
+And we think it’s highly important to get familiar with how the fast-growing thrift class lives and thinks.
 The most common misconception here: assuming that having very modest income from part-time work and gig labor necessarily leads to a society where 70% of the population feels poor.
 They don’t.

 The news is actually hopeful.
 The thrift class is not only getting by but thriving in many ways.
 They’re particularly vulnerable to any sort of financial hardship, like an unexpected medical bill, but they are pioneering new ways to get by on the cheap.
 It’s self-fulfilling; the more of them there are, the more they create demand for the good life at the price they can pay.